 For More Information

 The Gulf Coast Research Laboratory's air-conditioned dormitory houses two students per room.
 Suites consist of four rooms and a common bathroom facility.
+Other GCRL dorms have up to four students per room with a common bathroom.
 Requests for housing are filled as received.
 Married couples must make their own arrangements for off-site housing.
-The rooms have Internet access via Ethernet.
+All rooms have Internet access via WiFi.

 The dining hall serves three meals daily.
 Commuting students may purchase meals at a modest cost.
 Students should bring linens, towels, and clothing suitable for field work, such as shorts, bathing suits, hat, long-sleeved shirt and light-weight pants, washable athletic shoes, polarized sunglasses as well as a good sunblock.
 Laundry facilities are available on-site.